coincashew/coincashew/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-i-installation/step-2-configuring-node.md

 sudo ufw status numbered
 ```

-Example of ufw status for a remote staking node configured for Lighthouse consensus client.
+Example of ufw status for a remote staking node configured for Prysm consensus client.

 > ```csharp
 >      To                         Action      From